taylorsilva/dotfiles/README.md

 sudo apt install stow
 ```

+1. Depending on which directories you plan to use there may be other
+setup instructions to follow.
+Check the `README.md` inside each folder.

-3. Use `stow` to create symlinks in your home directory
+1. Use `stow` to create symlinks in your home directory

 ```bash
 cd ~/.dotfiles